Nick Clooney

-Nicholas Joseph Clooney (born January 13, 1934) is an American journalist, anchorman, and television host.
-He is the brother of singer Rosemary Clooney and the father of actor George Clooney.
+Nicholas Joseph Clooney (born January 13, 1934) is an American journalist, anchorman, politician, and television host.
+He is the brother of singers Rosemary Clooney and Betty Clooney and the father of actor George Clooney.

 Early life

 Clooney was born in Maysville, Kentucky, the son of Marie Frances (née Guilfoyle; 1904–1972) and Andrew Joseph Clooney (1902–1974).
 He was one of five children.
 His father was of Irish and German descent and his mother was of Irish ancestry.

-While serving as a Corporal in the U.S. Army, he was a disc jockey in the American Forces Network in Germany, hosting the shows Music in the Air and Melody-Go-Round.
+While serving as a corporal in the U.S. Army, Clooney worked as a disc jockey in the American Forces Network in Germany, hosting the shows Music in the Air and Melody-Go-Round.
 He then moved to California for a try at show business.
 When that did not work out, Clooney moved to Ohio, where he met Nina Warren when she was a contestant in a beauty pageant he was judging; they married in August 1959.
 In addition to his son, George, Nick Clooney has a daughter named Adelia (known as Ada).

+Education

 Broadcasting and journalism career

-Clooney had an eight-year stint (1958-1966) at WKYT-TV in Lexington, Kentucky, then went to Ohio to host his own TV show, The Nick Clooney Show, first in Columbus, Ohio, for WLWC television in 1968, then for Cincinnati's WCPO-TV in 1969, and finally with its greatest degree of success for crosstown rival WKRC-TV through the early 1970s.
+Clooney had an eight-year stint (1958–1966) at WKYT-TV in Lexington, Kentucky, then went to Ohio to host his own TV show, The Nick Clooney Show, first in Columbus, Ohio, for WLWC television in 1968, then for Cincinnati's WCPO-TV in 1969, and finally with its greatest degree of success for crosstown rival WKRC-TV through the early 1970s.
 The Nick Clooney Show was a local morning show, with a variety and talk-show format.
 In December 1974, he gained his first national fame by hosting the ABC daytime game show The Money Maze.
 Broadcast nationally on ABC at 4 p.m., WKRC-TV (at the time an ABC affiliate) delayed The Money Maze so it could be seen back-to-back with The Nick Clooney Show at 10:30 and 11 a.m., respectively.